yqlbu/wireguard-proxy/WIKI.md

 $ apt-get update && apt-get upgrade -y
 ```

 Next we need to enable IP Forwarding.
 IP forwarding is the ability for an operating system to accept incoming network packets on one interface, recognize that it is not meant for the system itself, but that it should be passed on to another network.
-Edit the file /etc/sysctl.conf and change and uncomment to the line that says **net.ipv4.ip_forward=1**
+Edit the file /etc/sysctl.conf and change and uncomment to the line that says ```net.ipv4.ip_forward=1```

-Now reboot or run sysctl -p to activate the changes.
+Now reboot or run ```$ sysctl -p``` to activate the changes.

-Install wireguard
+Install WireGuard

 ```bash
 $ sudo apt-get install wireguard -y